Siddharth1605/Nexus/blogs/Projects.md

 We though of using `set rider:{riderid}:status ON_DELIVERY NX (atomicity)

-But the catch is if status is “idle” it wont work, and we are using with sprint.data.redis we are going with lua script ( for atomicity - no redis commands will execute on the server, until this script is executed completely)
+But the catch is if status is “idle” it wont work - because the value is "idle" already set so by using NX it wont be changed, and so - we are using  sprint.data.redis we are going with lua script ( for atomicity - no redis commands will execute on the server, until this script is executed completely)

 <img width="821" height="514" alt="week2-redis" src="https://github.com/user-attachments/assets/edd84bf2-3989-44d0-bf6c-0bd9b27f709f" />